nyorain/bintoheader/README.md

 ### Binary To Header File

-This repository contains the code for a little program that is able to convert a (binary) file into a valid C or C++ header file.
+This repository contains the code for a tiny program that is able to convert a (binary) file into a valid C or C++ header file holding an array with the files data.
+This can be useful for including e.g. images, audio or shader files directly into the binary in a platform independent way.

 To use it, just build bintoheader.cpp with a C++11 compiler (Should work with GCC 5/6, Clang and MSVC 2013/2015.
-Only tested on GCC 6).
-You can also simply use the provided makefile to build (make), install([sudo] make install) or clean (make clean) it.
+Only tested on GCC 5/6 and clang).
+You can also simply use the provided makefile to build (make), install ([sudo] make install) or clean (make clean) it.

 To configure compiler or install path just change the makefile, it is not that scary (13 lines actually).